The Museum's 80 million objects form the world’s most important natural history collection.

-Find out how our zoology collection can help your research.
-The collection of 29 million animal specimens, gathered over 250 years from around the world, is rich in voucher, type and historical specimens as well as extinct and endangered species.
+Search the 29 million animal specimens in the zoology collection that have been gathered for over 250 years from around the world.
+The collection is rich in voucher, type and historical specimens as well as extinct and endangered species.

-Discover the geographic, stratigraphic and historical coverage of the seven million vertebrate, invertebrate and plant fossils in our palaeontology collection that make it globally important.
+Discover the geographic, stratigraphic and historical coverage of the seven million vertebrate, invertebrate and plant fossils in our palaeontology collection.

-Explore one of the world's finest collections of 500,000 rocks, gems and minerals, including 5,000 meteorites, and find out how you can use it as a resource for economic geology and scientific research.
+Explore one of the world's finest collections of 500,000 rocks, gems and minerals, including 5,000 meteorites.
+Find out how you can use it as a resource for economic geology and scientific research.

 Discover hidden treasures from the Library and Archives, from artworks and acquisitions to historical highlights.
 The collection contains more than 1.5 million books, manuscripts and artworks used for scientific, historical and humanities research.